goldenrecursion/contracts/README.md

 ## Upgrades

-Upgrades are dealth with automatically, just make a change in the contract and deploy, hardhat-deploy plugin will take care of the upgrade. **TEST** on a local node first to make sure nothing breaks.
+Upgrades are dealt with automatically, just make a change in the contract and deploy, hardhat-deploy plugin will take care of the upgrade. **TEST** on a local node first to make sure nothing breaks.

 ## Interacting with deployed contract